appscode/blog/content/post/kubedb-v2022.10.18/index.md

     removeUnusedSentinel: true

 ```

 If `removeUnusedSentinel` is set to true, KubeDB checks if the old sentinel is monitoring any other Redis Database Cluster after the replacement.
-If no, KubeDB deletes the old Sentinel Monitor Cluster.
+If no, KubeDB deletes the old Redis Sentinel Cluster.

 ### Redis Sentinel Ops Request
 - Horizontal and Vertical Scaling